 Repeatable with different topics in Religious Education.
 Themes to be covered are announced in the current class schedule.

-RLED678 (2)
+RLED678 (3)

 Spiritual Nurture of Children

 Examines the spiritual needs of children and young adolescents in light of their physical, social, emotional, and mental development.
 Considers the nurturing roles of parents and teachers in the church and day school.
 Practicum activity required.

+RLED679 (3)

-Meets requirements for Family Life Education Certificate: Parent Education and Guidance module.
+Parent Education and Guidance

+Examine the changing roles and responsibilities of parents; childrearing practices, including spiritual nurture of children; safety and protection for children; diverse parenting situations; and decision-making about parenthood.
+Develop skills in parenting education, integrating a Christocentric purview.

 RLED680 (1-6)

 Field Practicum:

-Supervised religious-education experience in a chosen area of specialty, such as family life, children's ministry, youth ministry, academy or college teaching, editorial work, etc. Permission of advisor and practicum supervisor required.
+Supervised religious education experience in a chosen area of specialty, such as family life, children's ministry, youth ministry, academy or college teaching, editorial work, etc. Permission of advisor and practicum supervisor required.
+Graded S/U.

 RLED690 (1-3)

 Independent Study:

 Repeatable to 6 credits.
 Permission of advisor and instructor required.

 RLED699 (1-3)

 Thesis

 Master's thesis.
 Must be repeated to 3 credits.

-RLED830 (2)
+RLED830 (2-3)

 Fostering Spiritual Growth

 Examines the contributions of theology and the social sciences to a theoretical understanding of spiritual formation and considers strategies to foster spiritual growth.

-RLED840 (2)
+RLED840 (2-3)

 Nonformal Learning

 A philosophical and practical approach toward teaching strategies in diverse cultural, non-formal settings, with consideration given to literacy issues in the developing world.

-RLED850 (2)
+RLED850 (2-3)

 Theological Foundations of Christian Teaching

-Theistic assumptions and biblical models that identify the goals of Christian education and undergird a theology of Christian teaching applicable to discipling and teaching ministries.
+Theistic assumptions and biblical models that identify the goals of

+Christian education and undergird a theology of Christian teaching applicable to discipling and teaching ministries.
-RLED870 (1-4)

-Advanced Studies:
+RLED870 (1-4) Advanced Studies:

 Individual or group studies in a specific area of Religious Education designed to meet program competencies.
 Repeatable.
 By permission of advisor and teacher.

 RLED878 (0)

 Advanced Professional Development

 Represents student initiatives for developing sustainable habits of scholarship and includes such things as attendance at colloquia, special-event lectures, and professional conferences; presentation of scholarly papers; and teaching experiences.
 DG will be given until experiences are documented in the portfolio.
 Graded S/U.

 RLED885 (1-5)

-Field Practicum: \
+Field Practicum:

-Supervised religious-education experience for the advanced student's chosen area of specialty such as family life, children's ministry, youth ministry, academy or college teaching editorial work, etc. Permission of advisor and practicum supervisor required.
+Supervised religious education experience for the advanced student's chosen area of specialty such as family life, children's ministry, youth ministry, academy or college teaching, editorial work, etc. Permission of advisor and practicum supervisor required.
+Graded S/U.

 RLED887 (1-3)

 Applied Research

 A planned research experience dealing with a research question in the area of religious education.
 The student identifies a faculty member or members with whom to engage in collaborative research study leading to joint publication.
 Project to support competency for dissertation research.

 RLED888 (0)

 Dissertation Continuation

 Reduced tuition rate applies.